Permafrost/Tundra/SERVICES.md

 * `$directory` is a relative or absolute path or file: [URI] to be deleted.
 * `$recurse?` is a boolean flag indicating that all child files and directories should be recursively deleted also.
-If false, and the directory is not empty, an exception will be thrown.
-Defaults to false.
+If `false`, and the directory is not empty, an exception will be thrown.
+Defaults to `false`.

 ---